Could It Be CSID?

 Download a 4-Day Trial Rx Form

-Sucraid® 4-Day Trial (4DT) offers eligible patients a short therapeutic trial of Sucraid® (sacrosidase) Oral Solution to assess response in patients suspected of having congenital sucrase-isomaltase deficiency (CSID) to help confirm a CSID diagnosis.
+Sucraid® 4-Day Trial offers eligible patients diagnosed with CSID a short therapeutic trial of Sucraid® to assess response in patients clinically diagnosed with Congenital Sucrase-Isomaltase Deficiency (CSID).